joshbegley/nyt-latest/README.md

 `The man who killed one tourist at a Mexican pyramid and wounded several others had materials in his backpack tied to a 1999 U.S. attack, a possible reference to the Columbine High School massacre.`\
 https://www.nytimes.com/2026/04/21/world/americas/mexico-shooting-tourists-teotihuacan-pyramids.html

-**Florida Democrat Resigns From Congress 20 Minutes Before Expulsion Vote**\
+**Florida Democrat Resigns From Congress Just as Panel Weighs Expelling Her**\
-`Sheila Cherfilus-McCormick, a Florida Democrat, had been charged with stealing $5 million in federal funds.
-The House Ethics Committee was to take up her case Tuesday.`\
+`Sheila Cherfilus-McCormick stands accused of stealing $5 million in federal funds.
+She announced she would step down minutes before the House Ethics Committee was to vote on a recommendation to expel her.`\
 https://www.nytimes.com/2026/04/21/us/cherfilus-mccormick-florida.html

 **U.S. Turns Up Pressure on Iraq to Distance Itself From Iran**\